LibrePCB/LibrePCB/dev/doxygen/pages/server_api.md

 ~~~

 The server responds with HTTP 401 if the supplied token is invalid.
 The client
-shall then clear the stored token and ask the user to log in again.
-The body
+should then ask the user to log in again.
+The body of the response may still
-of the response may still contain valid data, if the requested resource is
-also available anonymously.
+contain valid data, if the requested resource is also available anonymously.

-### Token Details
+## Token Details

 * Tokens are prefixed with `lphub_` followed by a URL-safe base64 string
   (e.g. `lphub_vZdNYE5Ib...`).